gklsan/simple_http_service/README.md

 - `open_timeout`: Timeout for opening the connection (default is false).
 - `read_timeout`: Timeout for reading the response (default is false).
 - `write_timeout`: Timeout for writing the request (default is false).
-- `retry_count`: The number of times to retry the request in case of failure.
+- `max_retries`: The number of times to retry the request in case of failure.
 - `request_body`: The body of the request (used for POST and PUT requests).

 ### Example